-- Peel and slice sweet potatoes into cubes about 1/2" wide.
-Add sweet potato cubes to a large mixing bowl.
+- Peel and slice sweet potatoes into cubes between ½- and ¾-inch wide.
+Add the sweet potato cubes to a large mixing bowl.

-- Add olive oil, stone ground mustard, minced garlic, salt, pepper, cinnamon, and sliced onion to the bowl with the sweet potatoes and toss to combine and evenly coat everything with oil.
+- Add sliced onion, olive oil, stone ground mustard, minced garlic, salt, pepper, and cinnamon to the bowl with the sweet potatoes and toss well to combine so everything is evenly coated with oil and spices.

-- Pour out everything onto the lined sheet pan and arrange it into a single layer, leaving spaces for the bratwurst.
-Add bratwurst to the pan and evenly situate the sweet potatoes and onions around them.
+- Pour everything out onto a large rimmed sheet pan (or two smaller ones).
+Evenly arrange everything in a single layer, making five spaces for the bratwurst.
+Add the bratwurst to the pan, situating the sweet potatoes and onions around them.

 - Bake for 30 minutes, then remove pan from the oven.
-Flip over each bratwurst and stir up the potatoes and onions.
-Bake for another 15 minutes, or until the bratwurst is cooked through and the sweet potatoes are tender.
-Serve bratwurst in buns with sliced onion over top and sweet potatoes on the side.
+Flip each bratwurst over and stir up the potatoes and onions.
+Bake for another 10-15 minutes, or until the bratwurst is well browned and cooked through (160°F internal temperature) and the sweet potatoes are tender.
+Serve bratwurst in pretzel buns with sliced onion over top and sweet potatoes on the side.

 - If you need to substitute the stone ground mustard, go with a spicy brown mustard or grainy Dijon over plain yellow mustard for the best flavor.